What Is A Strawberry Jar?

 African Violet Options

-African-violets could be used in a number of ways.
+African violets could be used in several ways.

 A combination of two colors would be attractive.

 For the actual planting of any kind of plant in one of these containers, follow the steps: